sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/08-Cached-Resolution.md

 Cached resolution feature is akin to incremental compilation, which only recompiles the sources that have been changed since the last `compile`.
 Unlike Scala compiler, Ivy does not have the concept of separate compilation, so that needed to be implemented.

 Instead of resolving the full dependency graph, cached resolution feature creates  minigraphs -- one for each direct dependency appearing in all related subprojects.
-These minigraphs are resolved using Ivy's resolution engine, and the result is stored locally under `$global_base$/dependency/` (or what's specified by sbt.dependency.base flag) shared across all builds.
+These minigraphs are resolved using Ivy's resolution engine, and the result is stored locally under `$global_base$/dependency/` (or what's specified by `sbt.dependency.base` flag) shared across all builds.
 After all minigraphs are resolved, they are stitched together by applying the conflict resolution algorithm (typically picking the latest version).

 When you add a new library to your project, cached resolution feature will check for the minigraph files under `$global_base$/dependency/` and load the previously resolved nodes, which incurs negligible I/O overhead, and only resolve the newly added library.
 The intended performance improvement is that the second and third subprojects can take advantage of the resolved minigraphs from the first one and avoid duplicated work.
 The following figure illustrates the proj A, B, and C all hitting the same set of json file.

 <br>
 ![fig1](files/cached-resolution.png)

 The actual speedup will depend case by case, but you should see significant speedup if you have many subprojects.
-Initial report from a user showed chage from 260s to 25s, for example.
+An initial report from a user showed change from 260s to 25s.
 Your milage may vary.

 ### Caveats and known issues